Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

     },
     ```

-    * Set the value of 'protectedAccountKeyName' to 'StorageAccountKey1' in 'diagnosticsStorageAccountConfig' section of the Service Fabric resource, while keeping the rest unchanged.
+1. To verify configuration, set the value of 'protectedAccountKeyName' to 'StorageAccountKey1' in 'diagnosticsStorageAccountConfig' section of the Service Fabric resource, while keeping the rest unchanged.

     ```diff
     "diagnosticsStorageAccountConfig": {
         "blobEndpoint": "[reference(concat('Microsoft.Storage/storageAccounts/', parameters('supportLogStorageAccountName')), variables('storageApiVersion')).primaryEndpoints.blob]",
     -       "protectedAccountKeyName": "StorageAccountKey2",
     +       "protectedAccountKeyName": "StorageAccountKey1",
+    -       "protectedAccountKeyName2": "StorageAccountKey2",
+    +       "protectedAccountKeyName2": "StorageAccountKey1",
     ```

 1. Deploy the ARM template to update the Service Fabric resource.

-1. Repeat steps 1-4 for 'StorageAccountKey2'/'key2' of storage account.

-    * In the Service Fabric VM Extension section, make sure you have configured two storage keys and 'StorageAccountKey2' refers to StorageAccountKey2 of storage account.

-    ```diff
-        "protectedSettings": {
-        "StorageAccountKey1": "[listKeys(resourceId('Microsoft.Storage/storageAccounts', parameters('supportLogStorageAccountName')),'2015-05-01-preview').key1]",
-    -    "StorageAccountKey2": "[listKeys(resourceId('Microsoft.Storage/storageAccounts', parameters('supportLogStorageAccountName')),'2015-05-01-preview').key2]"
-    +    "StorageAccountKey2": "<(new) StorageAccountKey2>"
-    },
-    ```

-    * Set the value of 'protectedAccountKeyName' to 'StorageAccountKey2' in 'diagnosticsStorageAccountConfig' section of the Service Fabric resource, while keeping the rest unchanged.

-    ```diff
-    "diagnosticsStorageAccountConfig": {
-        "blobEndpoint": "[reference(concat('Microsoft.Storage/storageAccounts/', parameters('supportLogStorageAccountName')), variables('storageApiVersion')).primaryEndpoints.blob]",
-    -       "protectedAccountKeyName": "StorageAccountKey1",
-    +       "protectedAccountKeyName": "StorageAccountKey2",
-    ```

-1. Deploy the ARM template to update the Service Fabric resource.

-1. Verify successful configuration by reviewing cluster state in Service Fabric Explorer.
-The cluster nodes should not have any warnings or errors related to the storage account.
+1. After template updates have been deployed, verify successful configuration by reviewing cluster state in Service Fabric Explorer.
+The cluster nodes should not have any new warnings or errors related to the storage account.

 ## Modify using resources.azure.com